DataDog/integrations-extras/neo4j/README.md

 With this integration, you receive the most important and most used Neo4j metrics, along with out-of-the-box dashboards, that allow you and your DBAs to troubleshoot and monitor the health of your Neo4j databases.

-This integration includes dashboards that contain the metrics that have been identified as the most important and most used for management of Neo4j databases.

 ## Setup